maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 SELECT s.id,
        s.name
 FROM   students s
-WHERE  NOT EXISTS (SELECT id
+WHERE  NOT EXISTS (SELECT d.id
                    /** EQUI JOIN **/
                    FROM   departments d
                    WHERE  d.id = s.department_id);